emrul/niotest/README.md

     <dependency>
         <groupId>de.pfabulist.lindwurm</groupId>
         <artifactId>niotest</artifactId>
-        <version>0.26.1.70</version>
+        <version>0.28</version>
     </dependency>

 ### Design

 Describe a filesystem once to let niotest run all the tests.
-Every can be run independent and in parallel.
+Every test can be run independent and in parallel.

 ### Use

 See examples in test. eg. DefTest or JimFsTest

+### Details (documentation for upcoming 1.0 release)

+#### Getting Started

+To use niotest create class extending Alltests and describe your nio filesystem

+    public class MyFSTest extends AllTests {

+        private static FSDescription descr;

+        public MyFSTest() {
+            super( descr );
+        }

+        @BeforeClass
+        public static void before() {
+            descr = new FSDescription();
+        }
+    }

+If you run this niotest will complain that it needs a playground, i.e. a root folder in your Filesystem.
+You either point it to a writable directory where niotest can create files and directories or you describe some existing readonly objects.